 Nearly every VA medical center has addiction treatment specialists that also specialize in treating PTSD.
 If you experience a traumatic event and are suffering from PTSD symptoms afterward for more than three months, you likely suffer from PTSD.

 Treatment for substance use and mental health disorders can turn your life around.
 Talk to VA or a medical professional about VA inpatient rehab or any form of drug rehab for veterans.
-That way you can receive dual diagnosis treatment that is specialized for veterans.
+That way, you can receive dual diagnosis treatment that is specialized for veterans.

 If you have a VA primary care provider, talk to them about your substance use disorder concerns.
 If you have never been in a VA hospital or clinic and don’t have a VA primary care provider, you can do one of the following things:

-If you’re a veteran in need of substance use disorder treatment or treatment for a co-occurring substance use and mental health disorder, look no further than Harmony Ridge Recovery.
+If you’re a veteran in need of substance use disorder treatment or treatment for co-occurring substance use and mental health disorder, look no further than Harmony Ridge Recovery.
 Harmony Ridge Recovery is a beautiful, peaceful substance abuse treatment center in the mountains of West Virginia.
+Here at Harmony Ridge Recovery Center, we are equipped to provide you with an all-inclusive drug rehab program for veterans that includes:

-If you are a veteran that is struggling with a co-occurring substance use and mental health issue, as many people are, we have a dual diagnosis program designed just for you that will provide you with the necessary comprehensive treatment.
+If you are a veteran that is struggling with co-occurring substance use and mental health issue, as many people are, we have a Dual Diagnosis program designed just for you that will provide you with the necessary comprehensive treatment.
+Don’t hesitate to contact us if you don’t have a VA hospital near you.
+We will be more than happy to answer your questions and provide you with proper rehab for veterans and the best care you can think of.
+Our experienced and caring staff will be with you like family to support you through your treatment until you achieve recovery.

 https://www.mentalhealth.va.gov/substance-use/index.asp?ut